What is the difference between a cosmetic and a drug? And how exactly are these two categories classed?

 - Diminishes visible signs of

-If they feel a company is breaking the law, they have the right to investigate the business, which could possibly result in a costly lawsuit.
+In the USA, if a skincare manufacturer is o be found to be making untrue claims they won’t get FDA approval, in fact, any company found to be making false claims, would be seriously reprimanded by the FDA if they feel a company is breaking the law, they have the right to investigate the business which can possibly result in a costly lawsuit.